Albin-Rohde/no-name/set-up-project.md

 Production mode spins up everything behind nginx, this is the exact same setup as the live server.
 Spinning up in production mode is a great way to test that everything works as expected locally before merge to master.

+In order for grafana to be able to persist data on host first run:
+`sudo chown -R $USER ./grafana && chmod -R 777 ./grafana`.
+Then continue with the steps bellow.

 Easiest way to start in production mode is with make commands.
 First run `make prod-build` to build production docker images, followed by `make prod` to start everything.
 - Frontend will start on localhost